-These brown butter sweet potato chocolate chip cookies are thick, chewy and chocolaty with tons of texture in each bite.
+These sweet potato chocolate chip cookies are thick, chewy & chocolaty with tons of texture and a delicious nutty flavor from browned butter!

 So I had this pot of brown butter and yeah, some of it made it’s way into my mouth via spoon (like you wouldn’t do the same) but I still filled an entire mason jar up with the rest of it.